-Certificate use is restricted by using certificate extensions on key usage and extended key usage.
+Certificate use is restricted by using Certificate extensions on key usage and extended key usage.
 Any usage of the Certificate inconsistent with these extensions is not authorized.
-Certificates shall be used only to the extent the use is consistent with applicable law.
+Certificates shall be used only to the extent that the use is consistent with applicable law.

-Certificates issued under this CP/CPS do not guarantee that the Subject is trustworthy, operating a reputable business or that the equipment on which the certificate has been installed is not free from defect, malware or virus.
+Certificates issued under this CP/CPS do not guarantee that the Subject is trustworthy or operating a reputable business.